wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * 8302 TCP/UDP for Serf <strong>WAN</strong> Gossip across regions

    * 8500 & 8501 <strong>TCP-only</strong> for localhost API and UI
-   * 8502 TCP-only for Envoy sidecar proxy xDS gRPC API (disabled by default)
+   * 8502 TCP-only for Envoy sidecar proxy xDS gRPC API (not configured by default)
    * 8558 - Consul-Terraform-Sync daemon

    * 8600 TCP/UDP for <a href="#DNSQueries">DNS queries</a>